Introduction to ASP.NET MVC Framework

 So, in short, a Controller:

-- Is basically a C# or VB.NET class which is inherited from the System.Web.Mvc.Controller.
+- Is basically a C# or VB.NET class that is inherited from the System.Web.Mvc.Controller.

 - Is the component which will interact with both Models and views.

-- Contains action methods which are responsible for handling the incoming URL.
+- Contains action methods that are responsible for handling the incoming HTTP Request.

 - Can access and use the model class to pass the data to the views.

-Advantages of using ASP.NET MVC to develop Web Application
+Advantages of using ASP.NET MVC Framework to Develop Web Applications

 - It is lightweight because it does not use view state or server-based forms or server controls.